-The planting of Bollgard cotton varieties is no longer permitted in the U.S. Essentially all cotton planted, with the exception of limited conventional cotton, will be composed of at least two-gene Bt technology (for now, Bollgard II and WideStrike with the possible introduction of limited amounts of WideStrike 3 in 2014).
-Because these new lines have been shown to be highly resistant to bollworm establishment, a refuge is not required for two-gene varieties.
+The planting of Bollgard cotton varieties is no longer permitted in the United States.
+Essentially all cotton planted, with the exception of limited conventional cotton, will be composed of two-protein Bt technology (Bollgard II, TwinLink, and WideStrike) and three-protein varieties (Wide Strike 3) Bt technology.
+Because these new lines have been shown to be highly resistant to bollworm establishment, a refuge is not required for multiple Bt protein varieties.

-The effectiveness of Bt genes against North Carolina's major caterpillar pests is influenced by a number of factors, including the pest in question, the level of Bt gene expression in the fruiting forms, the level of supplemental, beneficial insect "help," and the phenology or maturity of the cotton crop.
-Under irrigation, and/or if a beneficial-insectreducing spray is applied just before or early in the bollworm moth flight (for example, a spray for stink bugs), moderate to occasionally heavy bollworm establishment may occur with associated significant yield reductions.
+The effectiveness of Bt proteins against North Carolina's major caterpillar pests is influenced by several factors, including the pest in question, the level of Bt protein expression in the fruiting forms, the level of supplemental, beneficial insect "help," and the phenology or maturity of the cotton crop.
+Under irrigation, and/or if a beneficial-insect-reducing spray is applied just before or early in the bollworm moth flight (for example, a spray for stink bugs), moderate to occasionally heavy bollworm establishment may occur with associated significant yield reductions.

-In addition to greater bollworm effectiveness than Bollgard cotton, the stacked, two-gene-Bt products (presently Bollgard II and WideStrike) also provide good to excellent control of beet and fall armyworms (see information under the fall armyworm section) and cabbage and soybean loopers, but not early cutworms.
+In addition to greater bollworm effectiveness than Bollgard cotton, the stacked, two-protein Bt varieties (presently Bollgard II and WideStrike) and three-protein Bt varieties (Wide Strike 3) also provide good to excellent control of beet and fall armyworms (see information under the fall armyworm section) and cabbage and soybean loopers, but not early-season cutworms.